 4. Feed your inner fire before meals

 If you’ve been eating lots of rich, heavy, or sugary foods lately, you’ve heaped a lot of heavy logs on your digestive fire!
 As a result, the flame might be a bit diminished.
 A great way to rekindle your digestive fire before meals is to eat a slice of ginger with freshly squeezed lemon juice and a pinch of salt.
-Or, if you’re suffering from an acid stomach (which can also happen with overeating), Pomegranate Chutney helps bring things back into balance.
+Or, if you’re suffering from an acid stomach from time to time (which can also happen with overeating), Pomegranate Chutney helps bring things back into balance.
 For more tips on stoking your digestive fire, check out our article on Ayurvedic secrets for excellent digestion.

 5. Sip some detoxifying spice tea

 Sometimes the simplest things are the most powerful.
 Our Digest and Detox Tea helps to stimulate the lymphatic system, improves nutrient absorption, and flushes toxins through the urinary tract.
 This potent brew contains organic cumin, fennel, and coriander seeds, which help to counter sluggish digestion.
 Daily elimination is important in Ayurveda, because it prevents the accumulation of toxins in the digestive tract.

 One of the best things you can do to support your gut health naturally is to consume probiotics and probiotics.